 The Revit cloud model needs to publish and increment the version that is exposed in BIM 360 Design.
 After publishing, BIM 360 Design will take a few minutes to process the model, after which the file version will be incremented and the viewables updated according to the views specified in the publish settings.

 If a previous version needs to be restored, all users need to be out of the project in Revit.
-In BIM 360 Team or BIM 360 Design, the desired previous version needs to be made “current” then reopened in Revit.
+In BIM 360 Design or BIM Collaborate Pro, the desired previous version needs to be made “current” then reopened in Revit.

 Revit files are typically inherently stable.
 However due to the large amount of data and the fact that in many cases an entire project is in a single file, poor modeling practices and lack of discipline on the part of any user can cause problems for the entire team.